Powerful Hurricane Hilary heads for Mexico's Baja. Rare tropical storm watch issued for California

 Mexico issued a tropical storm watch for parts of mainland Mexico and put 18,000 soldiers on alert.

-At midafternoon Friday, Hilary was centered about 325 miles (525 kilometers) south-southwest of Cabo San Lucas, near the southern tip of the Baja peninsula.
+On Friday evening, Hilary was centered about 310 miles (495 kilometers) south-southwest of Cabo San Lucas, near the southern tip of the Baja peninsula.
 It was moving northwest at 12 mph (19 kph) and was expected to turn more toward the north.

 Some Cabo San Lucas schools were being prepared as temporary shelters, said Flora Aguilar, a city official.